galenseilis/old_blog/_posts/2023-10-22-ciw-dirichlet-sampling-router-matrix.md

 This example will only use a fixed stochastic matrix, however.
 If the probabilities were estimated from data or there is *a priori* uncertainty in the entries of the stochastic matrix then we might want to account for that.

 Strictly-speaking, the Ciw library provides process-based routing customization that is extremely flexible.
+See this [guide](https://ciw.readthedocs.io/en/latest/Guides/process_based.html) for how to use their process-based routing.
 But as a weird flex I would like to share a little hack and its motivation.

 We can make a subclass from `list` and provide methods such that it samples new values whenever it is accessed!